Hyundai Ioniq 5 Review & Prices

 With plenty of adjustment you can get comfortable very easily in the cabin, but the boot space is down on the closest alternatives

-The design of the centre console means that there is a lot of room around the footwells and, because it can be slid forwards and backwards, it means that either of the front occupants can slide over to get out of the car on the opposite side if you end up parked in a tight spot.
-It doesn’t add much more in the way of storage, but it does add to the general feeling of space in the cabin.
+There is a lot of room around the footwells and, because it can be slid forwards and backwards, it means that either of the front occupants can slide over to get out of the car on the opposite side if you end up parked in a tight spot.

 Space in the back seats

-Because the floor is totally flat, you can easily fit an adult in the middle seat too.
-Even taller adults sitting here will still find there’s a good amount of space between the tops of their noggins and the roof lining.
-Should you want to fine-tune your levels of comfort even more, then you can do so by reclining the rear seats.
-The only quibble is that the floor is relatively high up, so taller passengers might find that their legs are more folded up than they would like.
+Because the floor is totally flat, you can easily fit an adult in the middle seat.
+Even taller adults sitting here will still find there’s a good amount of headroom.
+You can recline the rear seats for more comfort as well.
+All this said, the floor is relatively high up, so taller passengers have their legs angled awkwardly.

 Boot space

-The Hyundai Ioniq 5 doesn't have the biggest boot among similar electric cars – the Skoda Enyaq (585 litres) and VW ID4 (543 litres) are both larger overall in the boot area – but it still has a decent 520 litres of luggage room to play with.
-That's also more than the 402 litres you get in the Ford Mustang Mach-e.
+The Hyundai Ioniq 5 doesn't have the biggest boot among similar electric cars, at 520 litres – the Skoda Enyaq (585 litres) and VW ID4 (543 litres) both outdo it.
+It has more than the 402 litres you get in the Ford Mustang Mach-E, though.
 The motors under the floor mean the boot isn’t as deep as would be ideal, but you get a wide opening and a shallow loading lip.
 On higher-spec models you get a hands-free tailgate, too.

-Up front there is a good storage compartment under the bonnet, providing you go for the rear-wheel-drive model, which gives you 57 litres of space.
-Go for the all-wheel-drive model and this drops to just 24 litres, which isn’t good for much beyond the charging cables.
+Up front, there is a good storage compartment under the bonnet, providing you go for the rear-wheel-drive model, which gives you 57 litres of space.
+Go for the all-wheel-drive model and this drops to just 24 litres.

 Interior style, infotainment and accessories